Table of Contents[Hide][Show]

 3. Door County, Wisconsin

-This is the place Chicagoans go to play — and see blazing fall colors.
+Door County is the place Chicagoans go to play — and see blazing fall colors.
 The peninsula that extends from Green Bay, Wisconsin into Lake Michigan is always one of the best places in the Midwest to see fall colors.

 4. Wisconsin Dells

-While this central Wisconsin spot is best known for its over-the-top indoor waterparks, it’s also a gorgeous spot to commun with nature.
+While this central Wisconsin spot is best known for its over-the-top indoor waterparks, it’s also a gorgeous spot to commune with nature.
 In fact, Travel + Leisure named the Dells one of the nation’s “21 Best Places to See Fall Foliage.”

 That’s because there are four state parks in the area, with a combined 50+ miles of hiking trails through thick forests and sandstone and quartzite cliffs.